RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 Burn the Latest Firmware

-Refer to the Raspberry Pi Setup guide, to check how to flash the latest Raspberry Pi OS and set it up to work with the RAK5146 LPWAN concentrator.
+Refer to the Raspberry Pi Setup guide to check how to flash the latest Raspberry Pi OS.
+Set it up to work with the RAK5146 LPWAN concentrator.

 Access the Gateway